 From the Commissioner

-I wish you a safe and happy New Year.
+In the Year of the Ram, I wish all of you a peaceful and prosperous New Year.

 HONG KONG ECONOMIC AND TRADE OFFICE IN WASHINGTON D.C.